realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

      compiler for their particular machine, and then the same code could be run on any machine that had a compiler for the language.

-- ### Class Oriented Programming (COP) 70s-2010s
+- ## Class Oriented Programming (COP) 70s-2010s
-  - Usually misnamed "Object Oriented Programming", as "Objects" are not the main focus, "Classes" are.
+  - Usually misnamed "Object Oriented Programming," as "Objects" are _not_ the main focus, "Classes" are!

   - Collected ideas around:
     - ### Encapsulation